 Canon R6 vs Nikon D500

 The Canon EOS R6 and the Nikon D500 are two enthusiast cameras that were revealed to the public, respectively, in July 2020 and January 2016.
-The Canon R6 is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (D500) sensor.
+The R6 is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (D500) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Nikon provides 20.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.